isaacnmm/pestpolicy-hugo2XX/content/posts/revolution-for-cats-without-vet-prescription/index.md

 I recommend using FRONTLINE HomeGard for flea control in the house (also kills flea larvae and flea eggs) avoid using it on pets. - Are there any side effects if one applies the Frontline Plus too soon?
 Well, Yes, this may result in seizures, trembling, hypersalivation, and twitching. - If the poisoning happens, you'll require to wash the cat using lukewarm water and some Palmolive, Dawn, ordish soap.

-https: //m. youtube. com/watch? v=HFEKYcXFWPM Revolution Plus contains Sarolaner and Selamectin, active ingredients to kill flea larvae and eggs around your house. - Further, Revolution Plus will also provide your cat with fast relief from flea allergy dermatitis.
+https://m.youtube. com/watch? v=HFEKYcXFWPM Revolution Plus contains Sarolaner and Selamectin, active ingredients to kill flea larvae and eggs around your house. - Further, Revolution Plus will also provide your cat with fast relief from flea allergy dermatitis.

 ##  Buying the Non-Prescription Revolution for Cats

 Simply drop some of the revolution plus medication on your pet's shoulder and it will exterminate all the external and internal parasites.
 There are different factors to take into thought as you are starting the journey to flea treatment using revolution Plus. - Failure to consider these may lead to causing harm to the cats health.

-First, ensure to cover and protect yourself the best you can as you are [treating the cat for fleas](https: //pestpolicy. com/best-flea-treatment-for-cats/).
+First, ensure to cover and protect yourself the best you can as you are [treating the cat for fleas](https://pestpolicy.com/best-flea-treatment-for-cats/).

 - For example, if you aren't well protected, the fleas may jump from the pet onto your skin.
 Also, conduct a thorough inspection of the pet (for the hotspots of the fleas) prior to applying the revolution flea treatment. - Finally, avoid over-applying the flea medication as this could lead to skin burning and irritation.